-The Glenn Robert Masson (GRM) Lab is interested in how nutrient deprivation impacts cancer cells, or, more specifically, how amino acid starvation triggers the Integrated Stress Response via the protein kinase GCN2.
+The Glenn Robert Masson (GRM) Lab is interested in how nutrient deprivation impacts cancer cells, or, more specifically, how different stresses triggers the Integrated Stress Response via the protein kinases GCN2 and HRI.

 We investigate this process in human tissues, cells, and at an atomic level using structural biology.
 One way we work on this problem is through Hydrogen Deuterium Exchange Mass Spectrometry (HDX).

-We also develop small molecule drugs to target GCN2.
+We also develop small molecule drugs to target GCN2 and HRI.

 We are always interested in enthusiastic post-docs or students working with us.